WhistlePig Bourbon On The Horizon? Label Approved for Single Barrel Bottled-In-Bond

 The label also proudly flaunts that it is “Beyond Bonded,” but nowhere does it define what that means?
 With the strict regulations, what could they have done to set them so far ahead?
 It seems a bit disingenuous and more like marketing.
 Hopefully, WhistlePig can back up these claims if the product comes to market, otherwise more legal trouble could be heading their way.

-Here at Whiskey Raiders, we do more than write about current events in Whiskey.
-We are the only media property reviewing whiskeys as well as aggregating the scores and reviews of other great voices in the whiskey world in one place.
-Check out our Review Archive for reviews and thoughts from our in-house critic.
-If you’re interested in getting a shot of whiskey in your morning email, sign up for our Daily Dram Gram!
+Here at The Daily Pour, we do more than write about current events in spirit.
+We are the only media property reviewing spirits and aggregating the scores and reviews of other significant voices in the spirit world in one place.
+If you’re interested in getting a shot of spirit in your morning email, sign up for our Whiskey Deal of the Day Newsletter

 Follow The Daily Pour: